National Museum (Malaysia): Istana Satu

 Another attraction of the museum is an original-size old Terengganu timber palace known as Istana Satu.
 It was erected by Sultan Zainal Abidin III, Sultan of Terengganu in 1884 in the compound of Kota Istana Maziah, Kuala Terengganu.
 This building is of Terengganu Malay traditional architecture, in the form called "Rumah Tiang Dua Belas".
 The wood used is cengal.
 Istana Satu was erected in the National Museum compound in April 1974.

 The restored palace is a wooden house designed for the tropics, with stilts that allow air to circulate freely under the building and a steep thatch roof to cool the interior.
 There are intricate wood carvings on the doors and windows.

 Next to the Istana Satu are two keliriengs or burial poles.
 A kelirieng is made of a huge hardwood tree trunk, carved from the top to bottom.
 Niched up to its sides is a space for the bodies of slaves and followers and hollowed at the top to place the jar containing the chief's bones.

-The Orang Asli Crafts Museum

-The Orang Asli Craft Museum showcases the arts and handicrafts of the Orang Asli people, the aboriginal communities who dwell mostly in rural areas across the Malaysian Peninsula.
-The museum explains how there are 18 different tribes of Orang Asli divided into 3 main groups, the Negrito, the Senai and the Proto Malay.
-Their handicrafts, particularly the wood carvings by the Mah Meri and Jah Hut tribes including masks and figures, are highly valued by collectors.